 Monolithic Power Systems Signs Agreement with Vanguard International to Secure Semiconductor Supply

-/EIN News/ -- KIRKLAND, Wash., Dec.
-12, 2022 (GLOBE NEWSWIRE) -- Monolithic Power Systems, Inc. (MPS) (Nasdaq: MPWR), a leading company in high-performance power solutions, today announced that MPS and Vanguard International Semiconductor Corporation (VIS), a leading specialty IC foundry service provider, have entered into a foundry agreement to produce power semiconductors.
-MPS will utilize VIS’s 8-inch (200mm) wafer fabrication capabilities in its Singapore and Taiwan manufacturing facilities.
+KIRKLAND, Wash., Dec.
+12, 2022 (GLOBE NEWSWIRE) -- Monolithic Power Systems, Inc. (MPS) MPWR, a leading company in high-performance power solutions, today announced that MPS and Vanguard International Semiconductor Corporation (VIS), a leading specialty IC foundry service provider, have entered into a foundry agreement to produce power semiconductors.
+MPS will utilize VIS's 8-inch (200mm) wafer fabrication capabilities in its Singapore and Taiwan manufacturing facilities.

 To secure semiconductor supplies for the long term, MPS is deepening partnerships with suppliers at key points in the supply chain.
 The products manufactured at VIS will meet the growing demand for power devices in datacenters, electric vehicles, solar inverters, robotics, and space systems.